ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Receivers to send detailed failure reports about messages that fail the DMARC evaluation in specific ways (see the "fo" tag above).
-The format of the message to be generated MUST follow the format specified for the "rf" tag.
-Section 3 of [@!DMARC-Aggregate-Reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+The format of the message to be generated MUST follow the format specified for the "rf" tag. [@!DMARC-Aggregate-Reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to